CaffineAddic/CaffineAddic/README.md

 - 🌱 I’m currently learning basics of unsupervised learning.
 - 💞️ I’m looking to collaborate on anything which can provide me experiance or expand my horizons.
 - 📫 How to reach me use q1.cypu2@slmail.me to contact me anytime.
 - Also I am hardcore linux user and open source supporter.
 VIVA LA OPENSOURCE!
-I am currently using Pop!_OS(based on ubuntu) but I am planning to use Arch linux.
+I am currently using Pop!_OS(based on ubuntu) but I am an Arch linux fanboy.

 <!---
 CaffineAddic/CaffineAddic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.